-The geographic areas being mapped will grow exponentially in the coming months, and the time to collect data to create maps everywhere will drop to days in the coming years as new models from BMW, Ford, Nissan, VW and SAIC – plus other automakers – will contain the EyeQ4 and REM technology capable of building the Roadbook.
+The geographic areas being mapped will grow exponentially in the coming months, and the time to collect data to create maps everywhere will drop to days in the coming years as new models from BMW, Nissan, VW and SAIC – plus other automakers – will contain the EyeQ4 and REM technology capable of building the Roadbook.

 REM technology used for more than just driving